 The voluntary carbon market has seen rapid growth, reaching USD 2 billion in 2021 up from just USD 200 million five years prior.80 Brazil, however, is uniquely positioned to succeed in the coming years due to its potential to generate carbon credits.
-Some estimates suggest that 15 percent of the world's entire carbon offset potential (achievable through natural climate solutions) lies within associated with pasture restoration and reforestato certify the restoration of their land have the potential to earn USD 87 per ton of CO,e under the IPR-inspired Forecast Policy Scenario. Ŝimilar to carbon markets, the emerging biodiversity credit market is scaling to provide payments for results factor in sustaining quality carbon credit efforts to combat emerging threats from biodiversity loss.
+Some estimates suggest that 15 percent of the world's entire carbon offset potential (achievable through natural climate solutions) lies within Brazil,81 80 percent (1.2 - 1.9 Gt CO2e) of which is associated with pasture restoration and reforestation projects.
+Producers that seize the opportunity to certify the restoration of their land have the potential to earn USD 87 per ton of CO2e under the IPR-inspired Forecast Policy Scenario.
+Similar to carbon markets, the emerging biodiversity credit market is scaling to provide payments for results to protect or restore biodiversity, an important factor in sustaining quality carbon credit efforts to combat emerging threats from biodiversity loss.